Ekman/aws-ring-http-signer/README.md

 [![Build Status](https://travis-ci.org/Ekman/aws-ring-http-signer.svg?branch=master)](https://travis-ci.org/Ekman/aws-ring-http-signer)
 [![Coverage Status](https://coveralls.io/repos/github/Ekman/aws-ring-http-signer/badge.svg)](https://coveralls.io/github/Ekman/aws-ring-http-signer)

-**Note!
-[RingPHP](https://github.com/guzzle/RingPHP) has been discontinued this package will supported for now, but eventually it will follow the same fate.**
+**[RingPHP](https://github.com/guzzle/RingPHP) has been discontinued but this package will be supported for now.
+Eventually, we will discontinue this package as well.**

 In order for AWS to know who/what is making the request it needs to be signed.
 Using this package, you can sign [RingPHP](https://ringphp.readthedocs.io/en/latest/) requests with AWS credentials.